craftcms/docs/docs/commerce/4.x/config-settings.md

 </div>

-Whether the customer’s primary shipping and billing addresses should be set automatically on new carts.
+Whether the user’s primary shipping and billing addresses should be set automatically on new carts.